rocky-linux/documentation/docs/guides/hardware/x710_bridge_vlan.md

     kmod-i40e-2.25.11-1.rhel9u4.src.rpm
     kmod-i40e-2.25.11-1.rhel9u4.x86_64.rpm

-The file to be installed is in the `kmod-i40e-2.25.11-1.rhelXuY.x86_64.rpm` format, where `X` and `Y` are the Rocky Linux major and minor versions respectively.
-For instance, on the author's Rocky Linux 9.4 server `X` is 9, `Y` is 4 and they will install:
+The file to install is in the `kmod-i40e-2.25.11-1.rhelXuY.x86_64.rpm` format, where `X` and `Y` are the Rocky Linux major and minor versions respectively.
+For instance, on the author's Rocky Linux 9.4 server `X` is 9, `Y` is 4, so the author's install package was:

     sudo dnf install kmod-i40e-2.25.11-1.rhel9u4.x86_64.rpm

-When the driver has been installed, the server will need to be rebooted:
+After installing the driver, you will need to reboot the server:

     sudo reboot